NavyaSinha1106/Fake-Store-React/README.md

 ## Main Goal

-#### The main goal of this project was to built an e-shopping platform from which users can browse through different categories, add and delete from cart.
+#### The main goal of this project was to build an e-shopping platform from which users can browse through different categories, add and delete from cart.

 ## TECHNOLOGIES: